TroyNPC/Project-And-Research/README.md

 * Type main in your cmd and it will run

--> THIS IS PURELY FOR PASSING THE COMPUTER SCIENCE COURSE AND IN NEED OF ASSISTANCE <-
+-> THIS IS PURELY FOR PASSING THE COMPUTER SCIENCE COURSE AND FOR STUDENTS THAT ARE IN NEED OF ASSISTANCE <-